Skip to Main Content

 Usually other sorts (e.g. by author name) available.

 Usually newest to oldestl or by relevance; other sorts may be available such as author, times cited.
 Varies depending on the discovery software, but usually by relevance.
+See above.
+Recoards will be displayed as asked.

 Search Features Truncation; May have fielded searching or limits in advanced search.
 Truncation; searching specific fields; Limits (e.g. by language or publication type) May have refinement features.
 May allow browsing by title or author.
 Truncation, proximity searching, specific fields, combining answer sets, specialized data searching (e.g. structure searching Often has refinement or analysis feature) Usually has truncation.
 Frequently has refinement features, especially by document type and publication year.
+Queries are usually in natural language questions.
+Note that answers, especially for early generation AI tools, may include "made up: answers, sometimes referred to as hallucinations.

 General Characteristics of Electronic Catalogs and Bibliographic Databases